nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The7 supported statistics commands are `StatsRecipeTopCommand`, `StatsRecipeMadeCommand`, `StatsIngredientUsedCommand`, `StatsRecipeRecentCommand` and `StatsIngredientRecentCommand` which update the `recipeList` in `StatsBox`, as well as `StatsRecipeClearCommand` and `StatsIngredientClearCommand` which remove all `Usage` in their respective `UsageList`.
-All the statistics commands function in a similar way so we will go through just one of commands in details below.
+All the statistics commands function in a similar way so we will go through just one of the commands in details below.

 <a name="view-top-recipes"></a>
 <h4>View top recipes command</h4>